Install on NVIDIA GPU Cloud/NGC Registry¶

 |NVIDIA DGX Station||Yes||64 GB||Serious Use|

-Note: The DGX installation instructions assume that you are running on an NVIDIA DGX machine.
-Driverless AI is only available in the registry for DGX machines.
-If you are not running on an NVIDIA DGX machine, then follow the installation instructions for Ubuntu.
+Note: These installation instructions assume that you are running on an NVIDIA DGX machine.
+Driverless AI is only available in the NGC registry for DGX machines.

-- Log in to your NVIDIA DGX account at https://compute.nvidia.com/registry.
+- Log in to your NVIDIA GPU Cloud account at https://ngc.nvidia.com/registry.
 (Note that NVIDIA Compute is no longer supported by NVIDIA.)

-- In the Registry menu, select the h2oai-driverless-ai option.
+- In the Registry > Partners menu, select h2oai-driverless.

 - At the bottom of the screen, select one of the H2O Driverless AI tags to retrieve the pull command.